ScreamingHawk/geotiff-to-mesh/README.md

 ## Obtaining elevation data from LINZ

 You can download elevation data from [Toitu Te Whenua (aka Land Information New Zealand aka LINZ)](https://data.linz.govt.nz/group/national-elevation/data/).

-Ensure that "National Elevation" is selected as the "Group" on the right hand side.
-Find your desired location and select the map you want.
+1. Ensure that "National Elevation" is selected as the "Group" on the right hand side
+2. Find your desired location and select the map you want
+3. From the elevation data panel, select "Export" and then "Zoom to Crop"
+4. Move the map to the desired area for exporting
+5. Select "Download" to download the GeoTIFF files and metadata

+> [!TIP]
-At the time of writing, the elevation data does not display on the map overview.
-From the elevation data panel, select "Export" and then "Zoom to Crop" to limit your exported area.
-Then select "Download" to download the GeoTIFF files and metadata.
+> At the time of writing, the elevation data does not display on the map overview.

+### Required Files

 The downloaded files should include: